Iranian-American Businessman and Consultant; Son of Hostage Baquer Namazi

 After graduating from Tufts University in Massachusetts, Namazi returned to Iran for compulsory military service.
 From 1994 to 1996, he worked as a duty officer with the Ministry of Housing and Urban Planning in Tehran.
 In 1998, Namazi founded Future Alliance International, a Washington, D.C.–based consulting company focused on the risks of doing business in Iran.
 Namazi later worked as managing director at his family’s consulting firm, Atieh Bahar Consulting, which sought to assist Iranian businesses with developing ties with foreign firms seeking to operate in Iran.

-The authorities arrested Siamak on October 13, 2015—one day before his birthday—and put him in Evin Prison’s Ward 2-A, controlled by the IRGC’s intelligence branch.
+The authorities arrested Siamak on October 13, 2015—one day before his birthday—and put him in Evin Prison’s Ward 2-A, which is controlled by the IRGC’s intelligence branch.

 Treatment in Captivity